PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/formula_recognition.en.md

 </tr>
 </tbody>
 </table>
-<b>Note: The evaluation dataset for the above precision metrics is a self-built layout area detection dataset by PaddleOCR, containing 500 common document-type images of Chinese and English papers, magazines, contracts, books, exams, and research reports.
-GPU inference time is based on an NVIDIA Tesla T4 machine with FP32 precision.
-CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b>

 > ❗ The above list includes the <b>3 core models</b> that are key supported by the text recognition module.
 The module actually supports a total of <b>11 full models</b>, including several predefined models with different categories.
 The complete model list is as follows: